Medium Voltage Electronics

 Our research topics include:

-• Test of extraordinary devices under tests at 200 m² medium voltage test bench up to 30 kV an 1.6 MW
+• Test of extraordinary devices under tests at 200 m² medium voltage test bench up to 30 kV and 1.6 MW

 • Self-developed and self-constructed 10 MW modular multilevel inverter with flexible control for special test setups with up to 20 kV

-• Topology studies and realization of 2-level, 3-level and multilevel inverters for renewable energy, railway and ship applications
+• Topology studies and realization of 2-level, 3-level (T-Type, NPC, Sparse) and multilevel inverters for renewable energy, railway and ship applications

 • “Honest” Digital Twins: Simulation and verification by measurements